stormmurdoc/victron_sdm630_bridge/README.md

 ## Install MBMD

-To load the data from the EASTRON power meter into your MQTT browser, please use the mbmd program.
+To load the data from the EASTRON power meter into your MQTT Broker, please use the mbmd program.
 You can find more information here:

 [Volkzaehler/mbmd](https://github.com/volkszaehler/mbmd)